JavierBaltar/devops-resources/README.md

 <details>
 <summary>Kubernetes</summary><br><b>

-##Kubernetes Basics
+Kubernetes Basics

-Pod is a group of linked containers which shares a unique IP address.
+- Pod is a group of linked containers which shares a unique IP address.
-Labels are key-value pairs attached to resources that contain information that helps to identify them.
+- Labels are key-value pairs attached to resources that contain information that helps to identify them.
-ReplicaSet is a resource that templates the creation of pods
+- ReplicaSet is a resource that templates the creation of pods.
+NOTE: ReplicaSet replaces the ReplicaController
-NOTE: ReplicaSet replaces the ReplicaController Deployment are used to gracefully roll out new versions of ReplicaSets.
+- Deployment are used to gracefully roll out new versions of ReplicaSets.
-Services give a way of accessing services within our Kubernetes cluster.
+- Services give a way of accessing services within our Kubernetes cluster.

-##Kubernetes Components
+Kubernetes Components:

-###Architecture
+Architecture

-####API server
+API server

-####Controller manager
+Controller manager

-####Scheduler
+Scheduler

-####Kubelet
+Kubelet

-####etcd
+etcd

-##Basic Commands
+Basic Commands:

 kubectl set image

 kubectl get pods

 kubectl delete pod XX

 kubectl scale XX

-##Configuration as Code
+Configuration as Code:
 service.yaml

-##EKS Cluster Setup
+EKS Cluster Setup

-###IAM
+IAM

-##Helm
+Helm

-##Planning for Production Deployments
+Planning for Production Deployments
 </b></details>

 <details>